- 1 Article Summary: Moving to Italy from UK

 UK citizens buying property in Italy enjoy the same legal protections as EU buyers, thanks to reciprocal ownership agreements.

-Getting a Mortgage in Italy as a UK Expat
+Getting a Mortgage in Italy for UK Expats

 Securing a mortgage in Italy is achievable for UK expats through both local and international lenders.
 Competitive Italy home loans are available for non-residents purchasing holiday or investment properties.
 Understanding bank criteria, documentation and approval timelines will help you navigate the process and avoid delays when you buy property in Italy.